President and Cofounder

 Stephanie has a wide range of field experience as an environmental scientist and a MS in Environmental Science.
 She has a unique blend of skills that allows her to conduct both biological and botanical surveys.
 With her rare understanding of causal relationships due to her expertise in collection and analysis of field data, she specializes in assessments of how environmental conditions affect the biological and botanical health of an area.
 This quality results in exceptional assessments and recommendations for our clients.
 She has worked throughout the Pacific Northwest, Alaska, Montana and California.
 She has conducted numerous noxious weed surveys and landscape-level projects and is well-versed in survey, inventory and delineation protocols.
 She is an expert at soils and vegetation analysis.
 Education includes certification by the Army Corps of Engineers to delineate wetlands, numerous TES survey protocols, USFS Foliar Distress Identification, forestry practices, NW Forest Plan, a BS in Environmental Science from Oregon State University and a MS in Environmental Science from Western Washington University.

-Wildlife Biologist, Operations Manager
+NEPA/Wildlife Biologist, Operations Specialist

 Daphne has been in the natural resources field since 2009 primarily in the Pacific Northwest.
 She has conducted surveys for various projects on a wide variety of taxa, including northern spotted owls, terrestrial mollusks, marbled murrelets, streaked horned larks, amphibians, and Washington ground squirrels.
 She also served as the lead field biologist for two baseline wildlife monitoring projects in the Portland Harbor involving avian point counts, eagle/raptor surveys, mink sign surveys, and wildlife camera monitoring for mink and other wildlife.
 Daphne is experienced in wildlife monitoring protocols and techniques, as well as the terrain and logistical considerations indigenous to the western landscape.
-Daphne holds a BS in Environmental Biology/Zoology from Michigan State University, and certifications from Portland State University's Environmental Professional Program, Pacific Seabird Group's Marbled Murrelet Survey Protocol, and the North American Banding Council's Passerine Bander and Trainer Program, and is a member of the National and Oregon Chapters of The Wildlife Society.
+Daphne holds a BS in Environmental Biology/Zoology from Michigan State University, and certifications from Portland State University's Environmental Professional Program, Pacific Seabird Group's Marbled Murrelet Survey Protocol, and the North American Banding Council's Passerine Bander and Trainer Program, and is former vice president of the Oregon Chapter of The Wildlife Society.

-Wildlife Project Coordinator
+Wildlife Project Manager

 Sarah combines a strong background in management information systems with broad experience in the fisheries and wildlife field to bring valuable skills and expertise to Turnstone.
 She earned a Bachelor of Science in Management Information Systems in 2005 and Bachelor of Science in Fisheries and Wildlife in 2009 from Oregon State University.
 Since joining Turnstone in 2010, she has conducted surveys for and coordinated projects involving several wildlife species including the northern spotted owl, great gray owl, marbled murrelet, bald eagle, streaked horned lark, peregrine falcon, and a variety of fish and amphibian species.
 She is an expert in data management and programming, and provides GIS and technical support for a variety of projects including wildlife inventories, wetland delineations, impact and habitat analyses, and permitting.